blacklanternsecurity/bbot/README.md

 - `~/.config/bbot/bbot.yml` <-- Use this one as your main config
 - `~/.config/bbot/secrets.yml` <-- Use this one for sensitive stuff like API keys
 - command line (via `--config`)

+These config files will be automatically created for you when you first run BBOT.

 Command-line arguments take precedence over all others.
 You can give BBOT a custom config file with `--config myconf.yml`, or individual arguments like this: `--config http_proxy=http://127.0.0.1:8080 modules.shodan_dns.api_key=1234`.
 To display the full and current BBOT config, including any command-line arguments, use `bbot --current-config`.